Binegar Cemetery is open from sunrise to sunset.

 The newer Cemetery, opened in the 1950s, was consecrated by the Church of England.
 We offer interment, however, to people of all faiths or none.
 Our only condition is that the deceased person lived in the parish or had strong links with Binegar.

-The path leading from Station Road divides the Cemetery into two parts.
+The path from the Lych Gate divides the Cemetery into two parts.
 On the left as you enter is the older area, which includes a number of plots for interring ashes after a cremation.
 On the right is the area in current use, laid out as a lawn cemetery.

 The Parish Council is responsible for the running, upkeep and maintenance, including regular checks on the safety of headstones and memorials.